 These thoughts make you feel like you’ve eternally offended God, that you’ve committed the unpardonable sin, and that you will certainly be lost forever.
 But the worst part is that no matter what you do, you can’t seem to make them go away.

 Yes, intrusive thoughts are powerfully scary things.
+These can include bad thoughts about God.

 But it’s important to remember that these thoughts are not sin.